 - HSE Contained Use Regulations Revision

 Industry has been lobbying to create a loophole to allow GM micro-organisms, synthetic biology products and GM fish and insects to be released into the environment on an industrial scale under the Contained Use regulations for GMOs (Genetically Modified Organisms).
-Read GeneWatch UK's response.
+Read GeneWatch UK's submission to Health and Safety Executive (HSE)'s consultation.

 - Genes and Health